 Getting an STI test

-An STI test checks whether you have a sexually transmitted infection (STI).
+An STI test checks whether you have a sexually transmissible infection (STI).

 It is quick and painless.
 It's really important to have an STI test even if you don't have any symptoms.